UOA-CS732-SE750-Students-2024/project-group-careless-crayfish/README.md

 ## Run mongodb & wiremock

+Run this from Git Bash if you use Windows

 ```
 # In a new shell, and keep this shell opened
 cd ./backend
 npm run start:dep